 Men complete suicides more often

-Still, women are more likely to attempt.
+Still, women are more likely to make an attempt.

 That's why, as WHO points out, "prevention efforts must be comprehensive and integrated as no single approach alone can make an impact."

 The clock is ticking

 Just about every 12 minutes someone kills themselves in America.

 Why World Suicide Prevention Day is Important